 There are three European Championships held annually in different host countries each year.
 The French continue to maintain first place with Belgium regularly in second place.

-The UK junior team received their first bronze medal in 2004 , with the Ladies Senior team achieving the same result in 2005 and the British team 4th at the European Championships in Milan 2005.
+The UK junior team received its first bronze medal in 2004, with the Ladies Senior team achieving the same result in 2005 and the British team 4th at the European Championships in Milan 2005.

-Horseball has recently been presented to the FEI by the International Federation of Horseball in the hopes than one day it can accepted as an Olympic sport.
+Horseball has recently been presented to the FEI by the International Federation of Horseball in the hopes that one day it can be accepted as an Olympic sport.

 What Do I Need?

 To try Horseball, initially all you need is a standing martingale, a junior size (size 4) football (see above) in a leather harness and a leadrope, which will be eventually upgraded to a leather strap, to hold your stirrups together.
-Your horse must also wear 4 exercise bandages and 4 over reach boots, to protect their legs.
-Normal riding attire and tack is used.
+Your horse must also wear 4 exercise bandages and 4 overreach boots, to protect their legs.
+Normal riding attire and tack are used.